Superior Stateroom Deck 3

 You will start your day with an immersion in Japanese tradition.
 Through the transcendent thumping rhythms, you will discover the art of the taiko, the large drum sculpted from elm or keyaki (zelkova or Japanese elm) wood.
 The word "taiko" also designates the way of playing the drum, meaning that the instrument and the way of playing its music are thus inextricably linked.
 Legend has it that the divinity of mirth, Uzume, helped the gods bring light to earth by drawing the goddess of sun, Amaterasu, out of her cave.
 To do this, she danced on a barrel, thus creating the taiko.

+Then, you will proceed to Arashiyama region, located on the western outskirts of Kyoto, and the Tenryuji Temple, founded by Ashikaga Takauji in 1339.
+As a temple related to both the Ashikaga family and Emperor Godaigo, the temple is held in high esteem.
 Stroll through the 14th Century landscape garden, featuring Ryumon Falls and a stone bridge.
 This garden is part of part of the « Historic Monuments of Ancient Kyoto » and a UNESCO World Heritage Site.
 Legend has it that if one day a fish were to swim up the Ryumon Falls, it would turn into a dragon.
 Enjoy a stroll through the bamboo groves, a natural beauty that is one of the region's main attractions.

 Transfer back to your hotel for a short break to freshen up.